 Personally, I like the idea of a constructed international language that is relatively easy for anyone to learn – like Esperanto.
 I believe that this makes it fairer for everyone to have an equal chance in life.

 Everybody should have to learn a language that is not native to them, and this should be the language everyone uses to communicate (like Esperanto).
-That way there would be no inequality, a level playing field for everybody, and nobody could get salty at anyone for ‘butchering’ their language.
-This is the way to go!
+That way there would be a level playing field for everybody to start, and nobody could get salty at anyone for ‘butchering’ their language.
+Of course, this would not resolve all of the issues, but at least it wouldn’t keep feeding the “greatest nation in the world”, and would reward people who work hard more, instead of just rewarding people for being born.

 Are you a native speaker or have you learned English?
 Do you agree with this or do you like things the way they are?
 Let me know in the comments below!~

-Pin this post if you found it thought-provoking.
+Pin this post if it gave you something to think about!